fjkiani/coder/README.md

 Exercise 2 proves we can manage a Redis Enterprise cluster at scale.

 *   **Reusable API Client:** We built a robust, reusable `RedisEnterpriseAPI` client, demonstrating a professional software engineering mindset.
 It includes structured JSON logging for observability and automatic retries for resilience.
 *   **Gracefully Idempotent:** The `exercise_2.py` script is gracefully idempotent.
 It can be run multiple times without causing errors, first creating resources and then confirming their existence on subsequent runs.
-This proves we can be trusted to operate on live, production environments without fucking them up.
+This proves we can be trusted to operate on live, production environments without messing them up.
 *   **Full Lifecycle Management:** The script handles the entire lifecycle of a database and its users (setup and teardown) via code, showcasing complete automation.

 ### We Validated Our Forward-Thinking Expertise